 Will the LOCI make a difference?

 There is no guarantee that a LOCI will make a difference.
 However, it can increase your chances of getting admitted as it communicates your desire to attend the college, despite the initial setback.
 When you are re-evaluated, admissions officers will not only be looking at applicants who are academically qualified but also at those who indicate a stronger interest in attending their college.

 First, you should make sure that your college will accept a LOCI.
 If the college clearly asks you not to send any additional information, then don’t send it!

-Many colleges will clearly outline the format in which they expect this–either pdf, word doc, hard copy–along with a word limit and any other guidelines.
-For example, students deferred from Early Action at Stanford or MIT are asked to complete a questionnaire.
-It is important to not be overbearing and constantly follow up with the college once you have shared your updates.
+Many colleges will clearly outline the format in which they expect this–either pdf, word doc, or hard copy–along with a word limit and any other guidelines.
+For example, students who are deferred from Early Action at Stanford or MIT are asked to complete a questionnaire.
+It is important not to be overbearing and constantly follow up with the college once you have shared your updates.
 Every college has a system in place and documents sent to them will be added to your file and evaluated in due course.

 What should you say?

 Here are some points that you should cover:

 - A reminder of where you are in the process, such as “I am currently on the waitlist at Harvard University…”